0 Episodes and Counting…

 Star Trek essentially begins on this date, when Zefram Cochrane creates faster-than-light travel (“warp drive”) allowing humans to meet extraterrestrial life, the Vulcans, for the first time.
 We will see this event later in the viewing order, but for now it’s just backstory.

 We start with Star Trek: Enterprise (technically just titled Enterprise until season three).
 While the first in the timeline, this show was actually the sixth Star Trek series made, and includes many fun hints of future events.
-We will mostly follow the release order, but will skip some episodes in Seasons two and four until later in the viewing order.
+We mostly follow the release order, but will skip some episodes in Seasons two and four until later in the viewing order.
+Note episodes 11 and 12 are flipped as well.

 We are skipping episode 23 (“Regeneration”) for now, but will return to it later.